TagStudioDev/TagStudio/docs/usage.md

 Access the "Add Tag" search box by either clicking on the "Add Tag" button at the bottom of the right sidebar, accessing the "Add Tags to Selected" option from the File menu, or by pressing <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>T</kbd>.

 From here you can search for existing tags or create a new one if the one you're looking for doesn't exist.
-Click the “+” button next to any tags you want to to the currently selected file entries.
+Click the "+" button next to any tags you want to the currently selected file entries.
 To quickly add the top result, press the <kbd>Enter</kbd>/<kbd>Return</kbd> key to add the the topmost tag and reset the tag search.
 Press <kbd>Enter</kbd>/<kbd>Return</kbd> once more to close the dialog box.
 By using this method, you can quickly add various tags in quick succession just by using the keyboard!

 To remove a tag from a file entry, hover over the tag in the preview panel and click on the "-" icon that appears.

 ## Adding Metadata to File Entries

-To add a metadata field to a file entry, start by clicking the “Add Field” button at the bottom of the preview panel.
+To add a metadata field to a file entry, start by clicking the "Add Field" button at the bottom of the preview panel.
 From the dropdown menu, select the type of metadata field you’d like to add to the entry

 ## Editing Metadata Fields